semenuks/epsilon/README.md

 # epsilon
 Berdicevskis &amp; Semenuks - supplementary materials

-SM.zip is an archive with all of the supplementary materials
+suppl_mat.zip is an archive with all of the supplementary materials

 SM is a folder with all of the supplementary materials